Ultimovacs has an extensive development program with five phase II studies in five different indications including more than 650 patients:

 INITIUM – Malignant melanoma

 INITIUM is an Ultimovacs-sponsored randomized Phase II trial for first-line treatment of patients with metastatic malignant melanoma.
 Patients will be administered UV1 in combination with ipilimumab (CTLA-4 checkpoint inhibitor) and nivolumab (PD-1 checkpoint inhibitor).
 The trial will be run in the US and Europe, including Norway.
 In total, 154 patients will be enrolled, 77 patients will receive nivolumab and ipilimumab and the other 77 patients will receive nivolumab, ipilimumab and UV1.
-Planned readout of the primary endpoint of progression-free survival is H2-2022.
+The first INITIUM patient was treated at the Oslo University Hospital (OUS) in June 2020.
+Planned readout of the primary endpoint of progression-free survival is H1-2023.
 Dr. Karl Lewis, University of Colorado Hospital, has been appointed as International Coordinating Investigator of the INITIUM trial.
 In total, approximately 40 sites are planned to be opened for this trial in Norway, Belgium, UK and USA.

 Checkpoint inhibitor therapy (CTLA-4 and PD-1) is standard of care for advanced malignant melanoma.
 However, still many patients do not have long time response to the treatment and only 50% survive 5 years.
 Ultimovacs hopes UV1 vaccination will increase the response rate further for this patient group.
 If successful, the combination therapy will be a significant innovation and address a large medical need.